ProtonZero/Class-Commons/SPECS.md

 	class = function (name, class, superclass)

+* This MUST return a class.
+* This MUST NOT store the returned class in a global variable.
-This MUST return a class, and it SHOULD NOT set it as a global.
-It SHOULD NOT set any special functions, such as metamethods, based on the class's members.
+* This MUST NOT set any special functions, such as metamethods, based on the class's members.

 A class SHOULD be considered read-only after having been passed to `class`.
 Implementations MAY ignore any changes after the class has been created.